jabalka/social-app/README.md

         If one chat is open and user types new messages and the receipter is inside the profile/messages but without the chat window open, thenn new messages do not arrive!

     -ENCRYPT THE MESSAGES!!

+** It needs to have another Page /directory where we can search for all Projects/ideas/ reports (by location, newest, rating etc...)